windmill-labs/windmilldocs/docs/misc/1_share_on_hub/index.md

 ## Scripts

 Currently [Windmill Hub][wm-hub] supports TypeScript (Deno and Bun), Python 3, Go or Bash scripts.
-You can add Common, Error Handler, Approval and Trigger Scripts by going to the <a rel="nofollow" href="https://hub.windmill.dev/scripts/add">New Script</a> page.
+You can add Common, Error handler, Approval and Trigger scripts by going to the <a rel="nofollow" href="https://hub.windmill.dev/scripts/add">New Script</a> page.
 The Summary will be the title of the Script, Integration should have the name of the app it integrates with (if there is one), and Description should be a